Deltares/HYDROLIB-core/docs/topics/bubble-screen.md

 - `zLevel` is currently a single `float`.
 If a future kernel revision accepts a vertical range the way `SourceSink.zSource` does, this field will need widening.
-- BubbleScreen is not handled by the `extforce-convert` CLI because no legacy `QUANTITY=` form exists.
-Running `extforce-convert` on a model that contains a `[BubbleScreen]` block leaves that block intact; only the legacy-format quantities are rewritten.

 ## See also